Int. No. 49-A

 Section 1.
 Chapter 2 of title 4 of the administrative code of the city of New York is amended by adding a new section 4-207.3 to read as follows:

 ?
-4-207.3 Utility-scale battery storage systems for city buildings. a.
+4-207.3 Utility-scale energy storage systems for city buildings. a.
 Definitions.
-As used in this chapter, the following terms have the following meanings:
+As used in this section, the following terms have the following meanings:

 Click here for full text